museumcomputernetwork/mcn-2020-git-haiku/index.md

-The summer grasses.
+The rains of summer join together.
 Twilight whippoorwill, whistle on, sweet deepener
-Bush-clover petals
+Silent clouds of stars